Personal Loan Comparison

 Compare Offers Online

 Plug 5,000 EUR into the comparison tool above, pick a term that works for you, and select a loan purpose.
 The tool pings dozens of lenders at once and returns personalized offers.
-Important: this step only triggers a Konditionenanfrage (soft inquiry), so your Schufa score stays untouched.
+This step only triggers a Konditionenanfrage (soft inquiry), so your Schufa score stays untouched.

 Select the Best Offer and Apply